-In these trying economic times, property taxes are a significant concern to the citizens of New Jersey.
-The statutory responsibility to fairly apportion the burden of property taxation is of great importance to administrators, residents and business owners alike.
-This ready reference guide will help assessors and others cope with the many difficult questions and problems they face in the daily discharge of their duties.
-It will also continue to serve as the basic textbook for the training courses in property tax administration offered through Rutgers University, Center for Government Services.
+As you know, property taxes continue to be a significant concern to the citizens of New Jersey.
+The statutory responsibility to fairly apportion the burden of property taxation remains of great importance to administrators, residents and business owners alike.
+This ready reference guide helps assessors and others cope with the many questions and problems they face in the daily discharge of their duties.
+It also continues to serve as a basic textbook for the training courses in property tax administration offered through Rutgers University, Center for Government Services.